442nd Air Expeditionary Squadron: Expeditionary operations

 The squadron redesignated as the 442nd Air Expeditionary Squadron and converted to provisional status on 13 May 2011.
-It activated at Ebril Air Base in Iraq on 17 January 2017 to provide combat support to Operation Inherent Resolve, supporting the movement of cargo and personnel across the Combined Joint Task Force area of operations.
+It activated at Erbil Air Base in Iraq on 17 January 2017 to provide combat support to Operation Inherent Resolve, supporting the movement of cargo and personnel across the Combined Joint Task Force area of operations.
 It inactivated on the 10 June 2021, with its role passed to the 443rd Air Expeditionary Squadron which activated at Al Asad Air Base.